kroemker/julia-scr/README.md

   3. Use PageUp/PageDown keys to adjust the number of iterations
   4. Use F1-F4 keys to adjust the complex function
   5. Use T to enable/disable the HUD
+  6. Use W/A/S/D to move the focal point
+  7. Use Q/E to zoom in/out